csc301-winter-2020/team-project-15-kingsway_college_school/API_Guide.md

 * ```?searchType=____&searchParameter=_____``` where the parameters are one of the following:
  * "TAG" and the name of a hashtag to get the most recent posts with the hashtag
  * "POST" and a postID to get a single post
+ * "OWN" to get the posts created by the currently authenticated user
  * "USER" and a userID to get the most recent posts by the user with userID
- * "FAV" and a userID to get the most recent posts favorited by the user with userID
+ * "FAV" to get the most recent posts favorited by the currently authenticated user
  * "LOCATION" and a comma separated longitude latitude pair formatted as a string.
+Must contain at-least 4 decimal places of precision.
- * "EMAIL" and the email of the user in question
+ * "EMAIL" and the email of the user whose posts should be retrieved

 * ```?searchType=____&searchParameter=_____&startID=____``` same as above
 but supply a postID to start paginating